Notes on civic experimentation.

 What a 2006 Michigan experiment revealed about civic behavior — and why the finding is more complicated than it looks.

-In 2006, researchers mailed 344,000 Michigan voters a simple letter.
-It showed them their own voting history alongside their neighbors' records, with an implicit message: we will check again after the
+In 2006, researchers mailed 344,000 Michigan voters a simple letter showing their voting history alongside their neighbors'.
+Turnout increased 8.1 percentage points — the largest effect ever documente

 Read → 9 min read